 I photographed Louise for Fabulous magazine who, after losing her job, suffered from depression and OCD.
 Louise is back on track now, but it’s not hard to understand how losing your job can impact on all areas of your life.

 Robbie Savage was reluctantly persuaded to pull his ‘blue steel’ face for me (even though he claimed not to have a clue what I was talking about and made me show him how to do it!).
-Good job I’d done my research – click to learn more about the Blue Steel pose if you fancy a go.
+Good job I’d done my research – learn more here about the Blue Steel pose, if you fancy a go.

-That’s it for now – I’ve just managed to get this out on the last day of August by the skin of my teeth.
+That’s it for now in my August ’12 news.
+By the skin of my teeth, I’ve just managed to get this out on the last day of August.
 I’ll be more organised next month – honest.

 Enjoy September.
 Cx